Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The procedure is over soon, but you won’t recover overnight.
 For the first week, you may feel more back pain than usual.
 This is normal.
 It may take 6 months or more to reach full improvement of your back pain.
 Be patient and stick to your treatment plan to make sure you get better.

-A prescription for pain medication to take at home.
+A prescription for pain medicine to take at home.

 Instructions on how to take care of yourself during your recovery.